About PlainInsurer

 Editorial Independence

-Content on PlainInsurer is compiled by our editorial team.
-Raw data from the NAIC (National Association of Insurance Commissioners), state insurance departments, and CMS (Centers for Medicare & Medicaid Services) is transformed into readable profiles by our automated pipeline, then validated against the source before publication.
-The PlainInsurer editorial team is responsible for editorial standards, methodology, and corrections.
+PlainInsurer is published by Kiznis Studio, an independent data-engineering studio (solo-operated).
+Content on PlainInsurer is compiled from public source data.
+Raw data from the NAIC (National Association of Insurance Commissioners), state insurance departments, and CMS (Centers for Medicare & Medicaid Services) is transformed into readable profiles by our automated pipeline, then checked against the source before publication.
+PlainInsurer is responsible for its methodology, corrections process, and source documentation.

 Contact